 When it comes to homes, space is king.
 This is why it’s not unusual for a small condo to receive less preferential treatment when buyers are checking out their options on different types of condo units.

-But while a small condominium is not ideal for families, for example, it is not without its benefits.
+While a small condominium is not ideal for families, it is not without its benefits.
 In fact, you’d be surprised at how much you can get out of that tiny condo.
 It may not be as roomy as you would have hoped, but it is in no way diminutive in value.
 And for the most part, that’s what matters.
 Get to know that smaller condo for rent you’ve been eyeing to determine what it can do for you and see for yourself how small isn’t so bad after all.

 A back-to-basics approach

 One of the benefits of small condo living is that it forces you to take stock of what you need exactly.
 You won’t have room for everything you want so you need to learn to prioritize and identify what’s really important to you.
 More often than not this means sticking to the basics, the bare minimum you require to survive from day to day, and working your way up from there when you still have room to spare.